liamchambers9/Port-Scanner-/README.md

 # Port-Scanner-
-This is my own version of a port scanner similar to nmap
+This is my own version of a port scanner programmed in python similar to nmap